Hi, there!

 6. Bring back the lunch hour.

 But taking this break is essential.
 First, it’s a chance to give our eyes a rest from our screens.
-Second, it encourages you to take a break away from your work to reset and recharge.
+Second, it encourages us to take a break away from work to reset and recharge.
 Doing this can help people come back to their job feeling productive, engaged and focused.
 If your organization needs help convincing employees that it’s okay to step away, try mandating no meetings between 12 and 1.

 8. Put supports in place to make it easier to take paid time off.